 Used Open Source Software:

 Most of our computers run Linux as operating system in the one or the other flavour.
-Ubuntu is the departmental choice and the most common one, but Arch Linux and special adaptations e.g. for the Raspberry pi are in use as well.
+Ubuntu and Debian are the departmental choice and the most common one, but Arch Linux and special adaptations e.g. for the Raspberry pi are in use as well.
 Below you find a list of software we find useful.
 Many of the software packages have active repositories on GitHub, Gitlab or SourceForge and often a ppa is available for easy installation in Ubuntu.

 - Libre Office: a full office suite (text, spreadsheet, presentation, etc.) and one of the main driving forces behind the Open Document Format (ODF), an international ISO/IEC standard for storing documents (note: Microsoft's own format isn't).
 The UK government is recommending ODF (and PDFs) for sharing or collaborating with government documents.
 How much people adhere to this recommendation is a different question...

 - Python: much of the control software for our measurement hardware and our data analysis (incl. plotting) is done with python, a high-level, general-purpose, interpreted, dynamic programming language.
 If you want to know what it can do, have a look at this.

 - Inkscape: need some vector graphics for your thesis?
 Try Inkscape!